-Lemon Balm or Melissa – What does it Do for Bees?
+Lemon Balm or Melissa – Is it Good for Bees?

-Lemon Balm is therefore a must have plant for any beekeeper or pollinator-lover, but not primarily as a source of nectar for honey bees.
-In addition to its use in beekeeping, it has many culinary, medicinal and cosmetic uses, and tea made from fresh leaves is delightful.
-Melissa prefers rich soil though is generally undemanding and grows vigorously in dry hot weather.
-What it definitely needs is the sun: although it will grow in some shade, in such conditions it looses a lot of its scent (an important issue for a beekeeper!).
-The same happens if the plants are positioned too densely and as a result do not get the full sun.
+What melissa definitely needs is the sun.
+Although it will grow in some shade, in such conditions it looses a lot of its scent.
+And this is of course an important issue for a beekeeper.
+The loss of scent also happens if the plants are positioned too densely and as a result do not get the full sun.